 Grumeti Serengeti Tented Camp is set in the remote reaches of the Park, on a bywater of the Grumeti River, known for its wildebeest crossings and enormous Nile crocodiles.
 Tucked into a strip of riverine forest, guests can watch the antics of spectacular pied colobus monkeys (found nowhere else in the Serengeti) and enjoy nocturnal serenades by orchestras of owls and bushbabies.

 Every year between June and July, Africa’s annual Great Migration passes through Grumeti, and hundreds upon thousands of wildebeest, zebra and other herbivores cross the Grumeti River, risking the jaws of some of Africa’s largest crocodiles.

 The camp has just 10 spacious safari tents.
-These tents are decorated with colorful African cloths, locally carved furnishings and all have en-suite bathrooms with beautiful alfresco showers.
+These tents are decorated with colourful African cloths, locally carved furnishings and all have en-suite bathrooms with beautiful alfresco showers.